knights, chivalry, knighthood, order of knights, order of chivalry, chivalric order, knightly order, order of knighthood

 TAKE ACTION NOW

 As a distinguished order of chivalry, we adhere to a traditional hierarchical structure rooted in European chivalric customs.
-Within this noble knightly order, members are recognized and honoured for their outstanding service and achievements through a well-defined system of ranks and decorations.
+Within our modern order of knighthood, members are recognize for their outstanding service and achievements through a well-defined system of ranks and decorations.

-The internal hierarchy and ranks within the organization serve as a way to recognize and honour the achievements and contributions of its members.
+The internal hierarchy and ranks within our prestigious knightly order serve as a way to honour the achievements and contributions of its members.

-All ranks wear Mantle (white cloak for knights and dames and, black cloak for sergeants with red cross and white scallop in the centre), dark suit with personalized order tie/scarf on religious engagements of the Order.
+All ranks wear Mantle (white cloak for knights and dames and, black cloak for sergeants with red cross and white scallop in the centre), dark suit with personalized order tie/scarf on religious engagements of our order of chivalry.

 Our spiritual patron